vanelyraa/computer_infrastructure/README.md

 ## Implementations

 #### Problem 1: Data from yfinance

+The get_data() function is responsible for downloading stock data for five major tecnology companies:Facebook, Apple, Amazon, Netflix and Google from yfincance, store the data in a timestamped .csv file

+A list called 'tickers' is defined with the tickers from the five companies to be analysed.
+A ticker is an abbreviation  that uniquely identifies a company.
+A dictionary called 'stocks_data' is created and used to store data fetched for each ticker.

+The function loops through each of the tickers and downloads it's hourly stock data, from the previous 5 days from Yahoo Finance

+The data is stored in a [DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) columns containing close, high, low, open and volume values and rows each timestamp

+The datetime is converted into a column as they are stored as in index in YFinance, the conversion is done for easy data manipulation.

 #### Problem 2: Plotting Data
 #### Problem 3: Script
 #### Problem 4: Automation